 The District-wide and fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash transaction takes place.
-Nonexchange transactions, in which the District gives or receives value without directly receiving or giving equal value in exchange, include property taxes, grants and donations.
+Nonexchange transactions, in which the District gives or receives value without directly receiving or giving equal value in exchange, include property taxes, state aid, grants and donations.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
+Revenue from state aid is recognized in the fiscal year it is apportioned by the state.
 Revenue from grants and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.